venovako/libpvn/README.md

 - `sv2` uses a slightly more precise triangulation.

 So, `SAFE=sv2,nrm`, e.g., requests the `sv2` and `nrm` safe implementations.
+If in all-caps, `NRM` turns on the vector sorting before the final reductions where applicable.

 The other options are for testing, debugging, and profiling, and should not be set unless their effects are fully understood.
 For example, some numerical testers require that at least `GMP` and `MPFR` are set to the installation prefixes of the respective libraries.